Better Pseudo-label: Joint Domain-aware Label and Dual-classifier for Semi-supervised Domain Generalization: Introduction

-In our setting, since unlabeled samples in source domains are abundant and each unlabeled sample actually belongs to a specific yet unknown class, this inspires us to utilize pseudo-labeling technique \cite{lee2013pseudo} to unlabeled domains, which has shown its effectiveness in conventional semi-supervised learning (SSL) problems by iteratively using higher confident samples to aid subsequent learning on lower confident samples.
+Since unlabeled samples in source domains are abundant and each unlabeled sample actually belongs to a specific yet unknown class, we consider assigning pseudo-labels to unlabeled samples.
 Intuitively, the accuracy of pseudo-labels largely affects the final results.
-However, compared with conventional SSL, producing high-quality pseudo-labels in SSDG is much more challenging due to the following two reasons:

-\begin{enumerate} \item The domain shift between observed labeled and unlabeled source domains is definitely a negative factor to accurate pseudo-labels, which might cause a drastic performance degeneration. \item Since the unseen target domain also suffers unpredictable domain discrepancy with observed source domains, to perform satisfactory predictions on both unlabeled source domains and target domains by only using a common classifier is nontrivial. \end{enumerate}
+The pseudo-labeling technique \cite{lee2013pseudo} has shown its effectiveness in conventional semi-supervised learning (SSL) problems by iteratively using higher confident samples to aid subsequent learning on lower confident samples.
+However, compared with conventional SSL, producing high-quality pseudo-labels in SSDG is much more challenging due to the following two reasons: \begin{enumerate} \item The domain shift between observed labeled and unlabeled source domains is definitely a negative factor for accurate pseudo-labels, which may lead to a drastic performance degeneration. \item Since there is the unpredictable domain discrepancy between unlabeled source domains and the unseen target domain, a generalizable model which well fits the target domain may suffer a drop of accuracy on unlabeled source domains. \end{enumerate} Considering these two issues, we develop two improvements for accurate pseudo-label prediction.